AnaZonia/moon_notes/4 Floresta Aleatória/R programming.md

 Python-like working with R code
 [Introduction to renv • renv (rstudio.github.io)](https://rstudio.github.io/renv/articles/renv.html)
 [R Programs in Batch mode for HPC - HPC Documentation - UIowa Wiki](https://wiki.uiowa.edu/display/hpcdocs/R+Programs+in+Batch+mode+for+HPC)
+- Not as necessary in R, as packages are not so version-dependent as is Python.
+If anything, virtual environments can cause trouble when versions are updated globally.
+- Similarly, R code should not be written the same way as Python code (everything within a function), as R functions create a separate environment and are much slower than Python.